mcpanic/kinetic-scrolling/README.md

 ```

 **Step 3**.
 Define your DOI function, following the format below.
-    - "node": HTMLElement object of the node representing this DOI
+    - `node`: HTMLElement object of the node representing this DOI
-    - "val": strength of the signal (higher the better, min: 0, default: 0)
+    - `val`: strength of the signal (higher the better, min: 0, default: 0)
 ```javascript
 var doi = [
     {"node": entries[20], "val": 30},